 In 2017, two new children's picture books will launch - both on creative careers.
 The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams and will launch in February 2017.

-IN 2017 Melbournetsyle Books will colaborate with Berbay Books to launch a new children's publishing portal CLEVERKIDS.
+IN 2017 Melbournestyle Books began a collaboration with Berbay Books to launch a new children's publishing portal CLEVERKIDS.

 Maree understands Melbourne's unique advantage well, and her many creative passions converge in her studies of Melbourne's history, which has been the focus of her work in object design and in publishing over the past ten years.